-Our audit committee is composed of four independent directors, all of whom are financially literate.
-In addition, the Board has determined that Mr. Ewing, an independent director and the chairman of the audit committee, qualifies as an audit committee financial expert as defined by the SEC.
+Our audit committee is composed of three independent directors, all of whom are financially literate.
+In addition, the Board has determined that Mr. Ewing, an independent director and the chairman of the audit committee, and Mr. Bottiglieri, an independent director, qualify as audit committee financial experts as defined by the SEC.
 The audit committee operates under a written charter, which reflects the NYSE listing standards and Sarbanes Oxley Act of 2002, as amended, requirements regarding audit committees.
-A copy of the current audit committee charter is available on the Company's website at www.compassdiversifiedholdings.com.
+A copy of the current audit committee charter is available on the Company's website at www.compassequity.com.